 5. It’s too hard. / It’s too complicated.

 Do it anyway and see how far you can go.
 Remember, if it was easy and simple – then everybody will be doing it.
 Anything special and worth doing is almost always a challenge.
 Rise above and “be bad ass”.

 Good!
-Because that means you’re one step closer to success.
+Because that means you now know one way that doesn’t work, and your next attempt could be a success.
 Learn from your mistakes and do it again.